cloudfoundry/diego-release/README.md

 The server certificate must have the common name `etcd.service.cf.internal` and must specify `etcd.service.cf.internal` and `*.etcd.service.cf.internal` as Subject Alternative Names (SANs).

 ---
-## BOSH Dependencies

-When deploying diego-release to a BOSH director you should have at least:

-* BOSH Release v206+ (1.3072.0)
-* BOSH Stemcell 3125+

----
 ## Recommended Instance Types